 Educational Resources for Australian teachers and students, Kindergarten to Year 6

-New K–10 English, Mathematics, Science and History syllabuses
+New K–10 English, Mathematics, Science, History and Geography syllabuses

-BOSTES has developed new NSW K–10 syllabuses for English, Mathematics, Science (including Science and Technology K–6) and History incorporating agreed Australian curriculum content.
+BOSTES has developed new NSW K–10 syllabuses for English, Mathematics, Science (including Science and Technology K–6), History and Geography incorporating agreed Australian curriculum content.

 Support Materials for Students with Special Education Needs